-We already see that the current demand for skilled workers exceeds supply, hindering progress in energy-related projects, particularly in installation and repair work, construction, battery storage, and electric vehicles.
-Shortages are expected to worsen with increased climate policies and investments.
+We already now see that the current demand for skilled workers exceeds supply, hindering progress in energy-related projects, particularly in installation and repair work, construction, battery storage, and electric vehicles.
+Shortages are expected to worsen with increased climate policy and investment.
 Construction and investments in renewable energy are expected to continue rising, sustaining demand for labour over an extended period.
-Although labour demand may taper off during the maintenance phase, ongoing reinvestment and technological development ensure a continuous cycle of employment opportunities, especially among subcontractors.
+Although labour demand may taper off during the maintenance phase, ongoing reinvestment and technological development ensure a continuous cycle of employment opportunities, albeit in a smaller number.

-Various forecasts suggest an increase in jobs as the green transition unfolds, supporting the argument for its role in driving job growth.
+Various forecasts suggest an increase in jobs as the transition to renewable energy systems unfolds, supporting the argument for its role in driving job growth.
 However, addressing skill shortages, labour dynamics, and regional disparities is crucial for navigating the transition effectively and ensuring its benefits extend across societies.

-Small and Medium-sized Enterprises (SMEs) face unique challenges in ensuring a skilled workforce due to limited resources, emphasising the need for reskilling and upskilling initiatives.
+Especially small and Medium-sized Enterprises (SMEs) face challenges in ensuring a skilled workforce due to limited resources, emphasising the need for reskilling and upskilling initiatives.

-Also, the scarcity of STEM skills poses a notable challenge, creating a disparity between employer demands and workforce qualifications, especially crucial in the green sectors driven by technological advancements.
+Also the scarcity of STEM skills poses a notable challenge, creating a disparity between employer demands and workforce qualifications, especially crucial in the green sectors driven by technological advancements.

-In conclusion, we can see that the lack of qualified labour is already and will increasingly constitute an implementation gap in the years to come.
+In conclusion we can see that the lack of qualified labour is already and will increasingly constitute an implementation gap in the years to come.

-What are the major obstacles with regards to skills for the green transition?

-Lack of skills for the green transition is a two-dimensional problem.
+What are the major obstacles with regards to skills for the transition to renewable energy systems?
+Lack of skills for the energy transition is a two-dimensional problem.
 One of them being the demographic development and the other lack and mismatch of skills.

 When we look at demographic development, we see that both the Global South and the Global North are affected by this.
-In the Global North the demographic development is characterised by a decreasing youth population, a decrease in the workforce and an increase in the median age.
+In the global North the demographic development is characterised by a decreasing youth population, a decrease in the workforce and an increase in the median age.
 This means that the lack of skills is not only a problem regarding the quality of the availability of skills but also a quantitative problem.
 As the workforce is set to decline in the coming years it will become increasingly difficult for companies to recruit staff.

-To overcome this, it is necessary to address the problem by implementing policies to increase the available workforce.
+It is necessary to address this problem by implementing policies to increase the available workforce.
 One way this can be achieved is to secure a broader participation from the population, e.g. by increasing participation of women in critical sectors and including vulnerable groups or people in transition between jobs or due to migration in the workforce.
-Further, reports show that digitalisation is expected to create more jobs than it will replace, however concerns have been raised of the opposite.
+Further reports show that digitalisation is expected to create more jobs than it will replace, however concerns have previously been raised of the opposite.